microsoft/AISkillsForWindows/README.md

 ## How To Use

-1. For how to use the framework to author a Skill to be consumed, and creating an app to consume the skill, see the [SentimentAnalzerCustomSkill](samples/SentimentAnalyzerCustomSkill) Sample.
+For how to use the framework to author a Skill to be consumed, and creating an app to consume the skill, see the [SentimentAnalzerCustomSkill](samples/SentimentAnalyzerCustomSkill) Sample.

-2. For how to extend the VisionSkill API to create custom outputs, see either the [ObjectDetector](samples/ObjectDetectorSample) or [SkeletalDetector](samples/SkeletalDetectorSample) sample.
+## Other Samples

+- [ObjectDetector](samples/ObjectDetectorSample): detecting and classifying objects
+- [SkeletalDetector](samples/SkeletalDetectorSample): estimating poses of people in images

 -----